Guide to Vestmanna – Historical Treasure and Alluring Nature

 Pirates have hugely affected Vestmanna.
 There are several places near Vestmanna named after piracy incidens.
 During the summer period, the people in Vestmanna used to watch for pirates from lookouts.

-Two pirate ships were caught in Vetsmanna by the authorities in May 1615.
+Two pirate ships were caught in Vestmanna by the authorities in May 1615.
 Eight pirates where hanged in gallows and the rest where taken as prisoners.
 After two weeks in the mountains, the people of Vestmanna could return to the village.

-Vestmanna today
+Vestmanna Today

 In the 18th century there were 125 people living in Vestmanna.
 The population today is near 1250 people and people now live by the sea as well as fairly high up in the village.
 The local development was kick-started when the trade monopoly was abolished in 1856.
 Soon after there were 10 shops in the village and several fishing vessels.